Jump to: Official Resources | User Groups and SIGs | Other General Sites | Software Vendors | Hardware Vendors and VARs

 I am a regular exhibitor at the Bay Area Vintage Computer Festival, and a couple of years an AM-1000 turned up with two terminals to play with, owned by Bob Fowler.

-Maintained by old AM luminary Rod Hewitt, COOL.STF has a selection of small freeware tools plus their flagship commercial product ZTERM, which emulates an Alpha Micro terminal on Windows -- even Windows CE!
-(It will also run under WINE.)
+Maintained by old AM luminary Rod Hewitt, COOL.STF has a selection of small freeware tools.

-Among other commercial offerings, MicroSabio offers the inventive A-Shell package which acts like an AMOS simulator: a collection of standard commands, VUE, even the dot prompt, and a full implementation of the AlphaBASIC compiler and runtime.
+Among other commercial offerings (and being the current vendors of COOL.STF's venerable ZTERM terminal emulator for Windows), MicroSabio offers the inventive A-Shell package which acts like an AMOS simulator: a collection of standard commands, VUE, even the dot prompt, and a full implementation of the AlphaBASIC compiler and runtime.
 This means you can take your legacy software with you to a modern operating system without rewriting it from scratch.
 A-Shell runs on Windows, AIX and Linux/x86 (with packages for Red Hat and CentOS).

 VPSi offers their commercial VersiCOMM-Plus AMOS serial communications package to use your AMOS system as a terminal itself, and Z/Archive, a commercial archiving and compression utility that generates self-extracting archives.